afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/README.md

 Notes and key takeaways of the Self-Driving Cars Perception and Deep Learning Free Course from [freeCodeCamp.org](freeCodeCamp.org).

-Learn some core tasks for computer vision and perception for self-driving cars using deep learning, including road segmentation, object detection and tracking, and 3D data visualization.
+Learn some computer vision core tasks for self-driving cars perception stack using deep learning, including road segmentation, object detection and tracking, and 3D data visualization.

 **Prerequisites**

-- ~2 hours, No certificate
+- ~2 hours
-- Totally FREE (to access the lecture, check out the link in [References](#references) section)
+- Free course (No certificate awarded)
-- Intermediate level: basic Python and deep learning (required)
+- Intermediate level: Python and deep learning (required)

 **Instructor**